HazelnutParadise/insyra/Docs/csvxl.md

 > [!NOTE]
 > Currently only support `UTF-8` and `Big5` encoding.

-`csvxl` supports different CSV file encodings when reading(converting to Excel), including UTF-8 and Big5.
+`csvxl` supports different CSV file encodings when reading(converting CSV to Excel), including UTF-8 and Big5.
 This ensures that all characters (including non-English ones like Chinese) are correctly written into the Excel file or split into CSV files.

-However, when writing to CSV files, only `UTF-8` encoding is supported(and default).
+However, when writing to CSV files(converting Excel to CSV), only `UTF-8` encoding is supported(and default).

 ## Error Handling